J95Ortiz/Real-Madrid-Quiz/README.md

 _Style.css:_
 ![style.css Validator Result](assets/readme_images/style.CSS_validator_check.png)

-The [JSHint Javascript Validation Service](https://jshint.com/) was used to check the Javascript files and they passed.
+The [JSHint Javascript Code Quality Tool](https://jshint.com/) was used to check the Javascript files and they passed.

 _Script.js:_
 ![script.js Validator Result](assets/readme_images/script.JS_validator_check.png)

 # TROUBLESHOOTING

 My first issue came about when trying to create a formula which would pick 10 random numbers between 1 & 50, and using them to create an array to be used in the quiz.

-questions not getting repeated

-I struggled getting the page to reload the quiz with different questions
+My main problem here was that I was unable to stop the computer from picking the same value more than once on some occasions.

+I looked into this and changed the formula a few times but still have been unable to make it work.
+The closest I managed to get to was using _indexOf()_, however if I used this method, the number of questions displayed went down by one each time the page was reloaded.

+It's something that's really bugged me and I'll keep looking into it as I'm sure there shoud be a way of iterating through the array created in _setupQuiz()_, replace any duplicate values with another and then repeat the process until all the values are still random but different each time.

+Another bug I encountered but was able to resolve on this occasion was getting the page to reload the quiz with different questions to the ones a User has just answered when they pressed "Play Again".
+I was able to resolve this by amending the _gameScore()_ function and rather than calling the _setupQuiz()_ function, I asked the computer to reload the page.

 # DEPLOYMENT